 Example of a typical timeline:

-- June 15, 2020.
-Manuscripts submitted to guest editors and sent out for external review or reviewed internally.
+- July 15, 2021.
+Authors submit manuscripts to guest editor(s).
+Manuscripts are sent out for external review and reviewed internally.

-- September 1, 2020.
-Authors receive feedback from editors and reviewers and begin making revisions.
+- September 1, 2021.
+Authors receive feedback from guest editor(s) and reviewers and begin making revisions.

-- November 1, 2020.
+- October 15, 2021.
 Authors submit their revised manuscripts.
-The set of manuscripts are reviewed by the guest editors.
+The set of manuscripts are reviewed by the guest editor(s).

-- January 1, 2021.
-Authors receive feedback from the editors and make suggested final revisions (as needed).
+- November 15, 2021.
+Authors receive feedback from the editors and make suggested final revisions as/if needed.
 Editors draft preface/introduction.

-- June 15, 2021.
-Authors receive feedback from PJE editors and make suggested final revisions (as needed).
+- March 15, 2022.
+Authors receive feedback from PJE copy editor and make suggested final revisions (as needed).

-- July 15, 2021.
+- April 15, 2022.
 Authors submit final drafts of their manuscripts.
 PJE editors compile the edition and submit it to the publishers.
+Notification sent to guest editor(s): volume is “in press.

-- Published for September 2021 issue (or November).
-Authors and guest editors will receive proofs prior to publication for final approval.
-[Timeline would be adjusted accordingly.]
+- Published November 2022 (or later, depending upon publication schedule).
+Authors and guest editors receive proofs prior to publication for final approval.

 Instructions for Guest Editors